 No need to wonder more about "With so many films to choose from Netflix, where do I start? ".
-Here’s good news: SameMovie Editors have carefully selected 10 best new movies on Netflix in 2021 for you.
+Here’s good news: SameMovie Editors have carefully selected 10 best new movies on Netflix for you.
 Only to spend the next 10 minutes scrolling through the following selected suggestions from many movie reviews, it would be easier for you to unwind the good movies that you truly want.

 Editor's Note: The list is in no particular order.